aws/aws-graviton-getting-started/machinelearning/tensorflow.md

 # Runtime configurations for optimal performance

-AWS DLCs come with all the optimizations enabled, so, there are no additional runtime configurations required.
-Where as for the python wheels and the docker hub images, enable the below runtime configurations to achieve the best performance.
+AWS DLCs are built with all the optimizations enabled, so, there are no additional runtime configurations required.
+For the python wheels, enable the below runtime configurations to achieve the best performance.
 ```
 # For TensorFlow versions older than 2.14.0, the default runtime backend is Eigen, but typically onednn+acl provides better performance.
 To enable the onednn+acl backend, set the following TF environment variable
 export TF_ENABLE_ONEDNN_OPTS=1